 Companies across every industry throughout Illinois are continually investing in new and improved products to compete in the global economy.
 Extending the R&D state tax credits encourages them to invest those dollars right there in Illinois.

-Efforts made to design and develop new products and manufacturing processes for improved performance and efficiency in the tool and die industry can qualify for research and development tax credits.
+Efforts made to design and develop new products and manufacturing processes for improved performance and efficiency in the sunscreen industry can qualify for R&D tax credits.